England. Change location

 Social research: crime, justice and society

 In this module, you’ll take a journey across the social research process, exploring what social research is, how it’s conducted, and why it’s important.
 Social research forms a crucial part of efforts to shape and improve societies, and you’ll consider the many different ways that social researchers use their research to make a difference.
-You’ll also learn about gender, race and social class, which are core themes throughout.
+You’ll also learn about gender, race and social class, which are core themes.
 The module has been designed to leave you feeling curious, inspired, and empowered to think critically about the process of producing knowledge about the social world.

 Modules count towards OU qualifications